 As the saying goes among software industry veterans, the cost burden of a highly customized product is applied to the customer “up-front and over-and-over, every day, inside and outside.”

 Hospitals and other companies need to be somewhat aware of commercial software development economics, as it applies to buyers, since they are buying so much IT these days.
 A software product company does best when the high cost of developing the software is spread across many customers that use the same software as it is.
 Customization changes that.
-It requires each customer for which customization is done to bear the distinct and direct costs of that custom development.
+It requires each customer for which customization is done to bear the distinct and direct costs of that development that is uniquely done for them.
 There may be ways to economize the process, but it becomes substantial when much of the delivered software is customized.
 When the Total Cost of Ownership (TCO) for the software customer is considered, as it should be, customization costs becomes a big concern.

 That is broken down as:

 Up-front – The customer starts paying from contract-signing, before they can even access the product and long before they can really understand what will result from the process and assess its value.